 We may incur significant expenses to comply with the laws, regulations, and other obligations that apply to us.
 For example, the GDPR imposes stringent data protection requirements for processing the personal data of individuals within the European Economic Area (the "EEA"), including certain disclosure requirements, limitations on retention of personal data, mandatory data breach notification requirements, and additional obligations.
 Noncompliance with the GDPR can trigger fines of up to the greater of €20 million or 4% of our global annual turnover.
 Among other requirements, the GDPR regulates transfers of personal data subject to the GDPR to third countries that have not been found to provide adequate protection to such personal data, including the United States, and the efficacy and longevity of current transfer mechanisms between the E.U. and the United States remains uncertain.
-For example, on July 16, 2020, the Court of Justice of the European Union (the "CJEU") invalidated the EU-US Privacy Shield Framework, or Privacy Shield, under which personal information could be transferred from the EEA (and the United Kingdom) to relevant self-certified U.S. entities.
-In March 2022, the US and E.U. announced a new regulatory regime intended to replace the invalidated regulations; however, this new EU-US Data Privacy Framework has not been implemented beyond an executive order signed by President Biden on October 7, 2022 on Enhancing Safeguards for United States Signals Intelligence Activities.
-The CJEU further noted that reliance on the standard contractual clauses ("SCCs"), a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism and potential alternative to the Privacy Shield) alone may not necessarily be sufficient in all circumstances and that transfers must be assessed on a case-by-case basis.
-European court and regulatory decisions subsequent to the CJEU decision of July 16, 2020 have taken a restrictive approach to international data transfers.
-As the enforcement landscape further develops, and supervisory authorities issue further guidance on-and revised standard contractual clauses for-international data transfers, we could suffer additional costs, complaints, and/or regulatory investigations or fines, we may have to stop using certain tools and vendors and make other operational changes, and/or manner in which we provide our services could otherwise be affected, which could adversely affect our business, financial condition, and results of operations.
+Case law from the Court of Justice of the European Union ("CJEU") states that reliance on the standard contractual clauses - a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism - alone may not necessarily be sufficient in all circumstances and that transfers must be assessed on a case-by-case basis.
+We currently rely on the EU standard contractual clauses and the UK Addendum to the EU standard contractual clauses to transfer personal data outside the EEA and its member states, the UK, and/or Switzerland, including to the United States.
+Following a period of legal complexity and uncertainty regarding international personal data transfers, particularly to the United States, we expect the regulatory guidance and enforcement landscape to continue to develop, in relation to transfers to the United States and elsewhere.
+As a result, we may have to make certain operational changes and we will have to implement revised standard contractual clauses and other relevant documentation for existing data transfers within required time frames.